NFPA 80: Fire Doors & Other Opening Protectives

 Panic hardware on a fire door is a specific category called fire exit hardware.
 It must be listed to BOTH UL 305 (panic hardware test) AND UL 10C (positive-pressure fire test) — or the equivalent NFPA 252 test.
 Standard panic hardware listed only to UL 305 is NOT permitted on a fire door.

-• Electric latch retraction (ELR) is permitted on fire exit hardware only when the listing includes fail-safe behavior on alarm or power loss — the latch must re-extend automatically.
+- Electric latch retraction (ELR) is permitted on fire exit hardware where the installation is fail-safe (NFPA 80 §6.4.4.3.3): a fire alarm contact cuts power on alarm so the latch projects automatically, and any power loss does the same.

 Coordinators on pairs